PPC Management FAQs

 Q: When can I expect results?

-This is dependant on variables such as the nature of your market, the typical prospect buying cycle, product or service demand in your market and available budget.
-Some Google Ads account can start delivering results in line with your KPI targets immediately whilst other may take a number of months.
+This is dependant on variables such as the nature of your market, auction competitiveness, your typical prospect buying cycle, product or service demand in your market and available budget.
+Some PPC channel accounts can start delivering the results you would like immediately whilst others may take a number of months.

-As a rule of thumb, I recommend to judge the performance of a Google Ads account after a minimum of 3 months.
-This gives me enough time to properly structure the campaigns, find the best converting keywords, audiences and product sets and suss out what the competition are doing.
+As a rule of thumb, I recommend to judge the performance of a PPC account after a minimum of 3 months.
+This gives me enough time to properly structure the campaigns, find the best converting keywords, audiences and product sets and suss out what the competition is doing.

-Q: What is involved in optimising our Google Ads account?
+Q: What is involved in optimising a PPC account?

-The ongoing optimisation of a Google Ads account revolves around several activities such as:
+The ongoing optimisation of a PPC account revolves around several activities such as:

 - Adding new valuable keywords to campaigns

 - Adding negative keywords to campaigns